2025 Conference Registration

 Thank You for Joining Us!

-Habitat for Humanity Chicago recently closed on $$$$ in federal New Markets Tax Credits (NMTCs).
-The NMTCs, which are believed to be the first awarded to an Illinois Habitat affiliate, will help to fund the West 115th Street Townhome Project, a 20-unit development Habitat Chicago is building in the West Pullman neighborhood of Chicago.
-Habitat Chicago is building the townhomes in phases, with the NMTCs generating $$$$ for phases one and two, consisting of eight three-bedroom, two-bath units.
+Habitat for Humanity Chicago recently closed on $3.75 million in federal New Markets Tax Credits (NMTCs).
+The NMTCs, which are the first awarded to an Illinois affiliate through HFHI’s NMTC Program, will help to fund the West 115th Street Townhome Project, a 20-unit development Habitat Chicago is building in the West Pullman neighborhood of Chicago.
+Habitat Chicago is building the townhomes in phases, with the NMTCs generating just over $600,000 in new equity for phases one and two, consisting of eight three-bedroom, two-bath units.

 The NMTC Program, administered by the CDFI Fund within the US Department of the Treasury, was created to incentivize private investment in businesses and real estate developments in low-income communities (Census Tracts with a poverty rate of 20% or higher, or a median family income of 80% of the area median or lower).